Skip to footer content

 Nullable Reference Types

 Nullable reference types were introduced in C# 8.0.
-You enable nullable reference types at the project level or by adding the #nullable enable directive at the beginning of your code file.
+You can enable nullable reference types at the project level or by adding the #nullable enable directive at the beginning of your code file.
 With nullable reference types enabled, reference types must be explicitly marked as nullable using ?, helping to avoid potential runtime exceptions caused by null references.

 #nullable enable